void

 Background

 Krościenko is a village in Galicia, now just inside Poland on the border with Ukraine.
-It is located only a few kilometers from Liskowate and is the last railway station on the Polish side of the border.
+It is located only a few kilometres from Liskowate and is the last railway station on the Polish side of the border.

 Quote(s) from the novel